aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 that moment.

 We want people, who were *not* there to see all the people involved and get an impression of what it was like being there.
-It needs to show the breath and depth of people that make up this group, this project.
+It needs to show the breadth and depth of people that make up this group, this project.

 And we want people who *were* there to be able to look back the next week, the next year or in ten years and remember - ah, yes, I was there, I was standing right there with this grin on my face next